The temporary impact of permanent employment incentives: Evidence from Italy: Econometric models

 In our practical implementation, we adopt an Event Study Difference-in-Differences design, estimating a separate treatment effect intercept for each year in the sample.
 The estimating equation is the following:

-where $y$ is the short and longer-term outcome of interest.
+where $y$ is the short and longer-term outcome of interest for individual $i$ observed at time $t$.
 We detail the analyzed outcomes below in subsection \ref{sub:outcome}.
 The treatment group indicator is denoted by $D_i$, indicating age eligibility, while time intercepts are denoted by $R^k_{i}$, with $k$ denoting the lags and leads from the 2018 treatment period.
 The interaction of the treatment with the time variable in 2018 identifies the ITT (\textit{Intention to treat}) effect $\theta_{1,0}$.

 We implement two different specifications for $D_i$.
 The first specification uses a standard binary treatment variable, which applies only to individuals turning 34 or 36, leaving 35-year-olds out of the sample.
 The variable equals 1 for the eligible age group and 0 for the ineligible one.
-The second specification follows the approach of \cite{cheng2013does}, defining the treatment intensity of 35-year-olds (now re-included in the sample) as the share of the year spent at age 34—that is, the proportion of the year in which they were potentially eligible for the incentives.
+The second specification follows the approach of \cite{cheng2013does}, defining the treatment intensity of 35-year-olds (now re-included in the sample) as the share of the year spent at age 34; that is, the proportion of the year in which they were potentially eligible for the incentives.
 To construct this variable, we account for whether an individual’s birthday occurred before or after the 15th of the month, assigning treatment status at the level of whole months accordingly.